arexbold/TripleBondChallenge/README.md

   - Exception is Bug Catching

 ### Trainer & Game Rules
+- If there isn't a rule listed on this page, you're allowed to do it. **This applies to almost everything.**
 - **No healing outside of battle** except for using the Pokemon Center.
 - You are only allowed to fight trainers for EXP.
 - No shopping except for evo items from GoldenRod City.